bitid/bitid/BIP_draft.md

 the address’ private key.
 The signature and public key are then POSTed to the callback url.

 **Note :** the signature must comply to the `\x18Bitcoin Signed Message:\n#{message.size.chr}#{message}` format

+**Normalization:** the URI shouldn't be changed at all before signature, and the callback should also be an exact reflection of the URI (including uppercases, escaped characters, etc)

 <pre>
 \x18Bitcoin Signed Message: